The goal is to make the world a better place - but everything starts with curiosity

 In IT security talks Ann on "blue team" and "red team", which have different roles.
 Both

-teams should try to familiarize themselves, how an attacker thinks, and the goal is to protect
+teams should try to familiarize themselves with how an attacker thinks, and the goal is to protect

 treasure chest - that systems and data.

-The red team is the attackers, who will try to get to the treasure chest.
+The red team is the attackers who try to get to the treasure chest.
 It is for

-example, white hat hackers, looking for holes.
-The blue team's defense content, as
+example, white hat hackers who look for holes.
+The blue team's defense team, which

-to defend the treasure chest.
-They do this for example by setting up firewalls, control accesses
+must defend the treasure chest.
+They do this for example by setting up firewalls, manage accesses

-It's fun to put the game up and find vulnerabilities, but Ann says, she as
+It's fun to put the game up and find vulnerabilities, but Ann says she equally

 like sitting on the defense team.

-Ann tells additionally, she really like, when they put a 'hackathon' up in NNIT.
+Ann says also that she really like when they put a 'hackathon' up in NNIT.